Dani3lB/tagless-final-example/article.md

 ## What is this article about?

-This article is for scala developers who have heard about tagless final but don't know if they should use it application development or not.
-Some concepts which should be familiar for you: scala, context bound, typeclass, and tagless final itself
+This article is for scala developers who have heard about tagless final but don't know if they should use it in application development or not.
+Some concepts which should be familiar to you: scala, context bound, type class, and the tagless final itself

-Tagless final is a very controversial topic in case of application development, and I don't want to convince anyone.
+The tagless final pattern is a very controversial topic in the case of application development, and I don't want to convince anyone.
-My intention is to tell you about my opinion and why would I use it in every scala program.
+I intend to tell you about my opinion and why would I use it in every scala program.

 ## Advantages of tagless final